Neighbourhood Boundaries

 Before you push your ideology onto Burnside Gorge, try talking to our residents first.
 Rather than listen to the partially City funded community association (who do not represent our residents), listen to the voices of those that live in the community.

-Burnside Gorge almost 3 years ago
+Burnside Gorge over 3 years ago

 The new neighbourhood boundaries seem more intuitive as they use major roads as dividers, and I have no concerns about the new boundaries.
 I think modernizing the neighbourhood boundaries is a good idea.